-Mid-2013, steps 1-4 were completed, step 5 in progress and Plan Bleu will complete the initial assessment by a socio-economic analysis.
+Mid-2017, steps 1-6 were completed and step 7 in progress.
+Plan Bleu completed the initial assessment by a socio-economic analysis.
 Final report is being validated by European Commission.

 The Plan Bleu’s works are focusing on economic analysis of marine and coastal ecosystems, as a preparatory step to the implementation of integrated management measures to reach good status of these ecosystems.